juntaizheng/mlflow-examples/README.md

 Let's start by running the DNNRegressor app, which trains a deep feedforward neural net using TensorFlow.

 First, download example training & test parquet files by running:
+TODO: Make this example work more seamlessly out of the box (use bash commands to create a temporary dir for downloading the data for the user, etc).

 ```
 mlflow run  . -e download-example-data -P dest_dir="path/to/dir"